home-assistant/home-assistant.io/source/_integrations/sensibo.markdown

 ### Pure Boost

-You can configure your Pure Boost settings by using the services `sensibo.enable_pure_boost`.
+You can configure your Pure Boost settings using the services `sensibo.enable_pure_boost`.

 - Enable Pure Boost will enable the service with configured settings